Five Connection Tools That Will Transform Your Parenting

 Special Time accustoms your child to feeling well connected.
 It also attunes you to your child, so after awhile you’ll anticipate difficult moments more often, and learn to plan for them.

 StayListening-Icon-FullColor-RGBStaylistening: You’ll find that listening is a powerful remedy when your child cries, has a tantrum, or is frantic with fear.
-She pours out the hurt she feels; you listen, and pour in your quiet confidence that she’ll recover.
+They pour out the hurt they feel; you listen, and pour in your quiet confidence that they’ll recover.
 When you Staylisten, you will move away from fixing things: instead, you will trust your child to recover and figure things out.
-You will move away from lecturing: you’ll assist your child as she clears away her upset.
+You will move away from lecturing: you’ll assist your child as they clear away their upset.

 Here’s How It Works: I noticed that my five-year-old son had a really difficult time getting up in the mornings for school.
 I did my best to make the routine of getMom staylistening cropting out of the house fun.
 One morning, no matter how creative I got, he refused to leave his bed.
 When I finally got him out of bed he dragged his feet to the kitchen, but kept playing instead of moving toward the table to eat.
 I offered to hold his toy for him so he could eat, and as I reached for the toy my nail brushed his arm.